 Vintage

-The Vintage plugin seeks to emulate the look of early color film techniques by mathematically modifying the image to recreate the conditions of the original physical process.
+The Vintage plugin emulates the look of early color film techniques by mathematically recreating the conditions of the original physical process.

 Click for more examples.